KevinfromHP/KevinsAdditionalItems/ModMeta/README.md

 * Seeking Stone - Legendary
 	* Provides aim assist (and homing projectiles) while reducing recoil and weapon bloom.
 	* Accuracy increase essentially acts as an aimbot with limitations that decrease as you stack it.
-Shotgun purposeully spread not affected by weapon bloom change!
+Shotgun purposefully spread not affected by weapon bloom change!
 	* Special thanks to Rein for helping me code some of this.
 Aimbot concept by Lodington
 * Adamantium Chestplate - Uncommon
 	* Gives a flat increase to your armor.